Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 18.md

     - Cal also clarifies that he can read a little bit 😊
 - Cordelia turns to walk back to the library
     - Camille says that we still have a job to do, and that they’re going to investigate the mines for any other signs of entry or clues as to what they were doing
-    - Kaya uses ==Mold Earth== to block her path and starts moving the wall of earth back to the group (thus moving Cordelia with it)
+    - Kaya uses <span style="color:rgb(197, 124, 22)">Mold Earth</span> to block her path and starts moving the wall of earth back to the group (thus moving Cordelia with it)

 ## Investigating the Mine
 - As we start moving towards the mine entrance, a raven flies overhead and caws at us